Damirka432/sui/SECURITY.md

 You should receive an acknowledgement of your report within 48 hours for critical vulnerabilities and 96 hours for all other vulnerabilities.

-If you do not get a response, contact info@hackenproof.com.
+If your do not get a response, contact info@hackenproof.com.
 DO NOT include attachments or provide detail regarding the security issue.

 If you are reporting something outside the scope of HackenProof's Bug Bounty Program for Sui, contact [security@sui.io](mailto:security@sui.io)